anttiviljami/react-openapi-client/README.md

 ## OpenAPIProvider

-The `OpenAPIProvider` component provides context to all nested components in the React DOM so they can use the `useOperation` and `useOperationMethod` hooks.
+The `OpenAPIProvider` component provides `OpenAPIContext` to all nested components in the React DOM so they can use the `useOperation` and `useOperationMethod` hooks.

 Internally, the Provider instantiates an instance of OpenAPIClientAxios, which